EQ Bank vs Wealthsimple Cash

 • GICs

 ATM/Interac transactions?
 Yes, with the Wealthsimple Cash prepaid Mastercard.
 Use anywhere that accepts Mastercard.
-Wealthsimple doesn’t charge fees on the card but third parties may charge approximately $3 per ATM withdrawal and currency conversion rates.
-1% cash back on every purchase.
+Wealthsimple doesn’t charge fees on the card and now reimburses fees made by third parties.
+No cash back on purchases.
 Yes, with the reloadable EQ Bank card.
 Free withdrawals from any ATM in Canada.
 No currency conversion fees when abroad.
+For ATMs that charge withdrawal fees, EQ Bank will reimburse up to 5 charges per month.
 0.5% cash back on every purchase.

 Account transaction fees $0